Tailoring the switching efficiency of magnetic tunnel junctions by the fieldlike spin-orbit torque: SOT switching for noncollinear alignment of current and field

 Measuring $V_\text{c}$ as a function of $B_y$ further allows for estimating $B_\text{FL}$ at the device level.
 We start from the analytical formula for the switching threshold $j_{\text{c}}^\perp$ in a transverse field obtained from the Landau-Lifshitz-Gilbert (LLG) equation \cite{Taniguchi2015}, which for $\beta \neq 0$ gives

 Here $M_\text{s}t$ is the unit surface magnetization of the free layer, $\alpha$ is the damping constant, and $B_\text{k}$ is the effective anisotropy field.
 Theoretically, Eq.\,\eqref{eq1:ms} is valid for $|B_y|$ up to $B_\text{k}$.
 In the experiment, however, $B_x$ alone can promote the switching, even in the absence of $B_y$.
-Therefore, the experimental $V_\text{c}$ deviates from the model in the branch, in which $B_y$ hinders switching.
-The range of validity of the model is thus reduced to $|B_y| \lesssim |B_x|$ [shaded areas in Fig.\,\ref{fig3:b}].
+Therefore, the experimental $V_\text{c}$ deviates from the model for $|B_y| \gtrsim |B_x|$ when the sign of $B_y$ is such that it hinders switching.
+The range of validity of the model is thus reduced to $B_y \leq B_x$ ($B_y \geq -B_x$) for positive (negative) SOT current, corresponding to the red (gray) shaded areas in Fig.\,\ref{fig3:b}.